 ASRY places Bahrain in the region as a main regional and international Ship Repair and Offshore Services hub.
-This entails the attraction of the downstream industry of our sector which ranges from suppliers, service ic entities.
+This entails the attraction of the downstream industry of our sector which ranges from suppliers, service providers, certification buddies and academic entities.